brandonchinn178/mergit/README.md

 The project is broken up into multiple sub-projects, most of which can be moved out into a separate repo:

-* `aeson-schemas`: A library that extracts information from JSON input using type-level schemas and quasiquoters, consuming JSON data in a type-safe manner.
-Better than `aeson` for decoding nested JSON data that would be cumbersome to represent as Haskell ADTs.

 * `graphql`: The `graphql-client` library that exposes an interface for calling a GraphQL API and consuming the output using `aeson-schemas`.